 The Carolina allspice is a southeastern native shrub that provides fabulous fragrance and structure to the flower garden, while asking little in return.
 You can expect three seasons of interest, including spring through summer blooms and brilliant golden fall foliage, from the Carolina allspice shrub.

 Belonging to the Family Calycanthaceae family and the Calycanthus floridus genus, you might also hear the Carolina allspice referred to by its other common names, including bubby bush, hairy allspice, sweetshrub, or strawberry bush, recognizing its berry-like fragrance.
 Growing in USDA zones 4 to 9, this native shrub averages 8 feet tall, but grows up to 10 feet tall, spreading generously up to 12 feet.
 Expect to see the most blooms between late April and early July.
+Flowers usually appear before leaves, which furthers the beauty of the shrub.

 Get to Know Carolina Allspice